 3. She moved to America during the Depression

-At the age of 18, she boarded the SS Transylvania in Glasgow on May 2, 1930, following the footsteps of three of her sisters (one of whom made the journey because she had been banished after giving birth out of wedlock).
+At the age of 18, she boarded the SS Transylvania in Glasgow on May 2, 1930, following in the footsteps of three of her sisters (one of whom made the journey because she had been banished after giving birth out of wedlock).
 Though 1930 wasn’t an ideal time to immigrate to America, Mary thought America, even in the midst of the Depression, would bring her better opportunities than Tong.

 4. She was a reluctant housewife